 Advisor and TPA.
 Here, best practice is to introduce the advisor and TPA statement of services to the plan sponsor before initiating the recordkeeper search.
 By predefining these roles and services, it places the buying criteria for these entities into the realm of requirements for the recordkeeper solution set.

-At this point in the process, recordkeepers will look similar in cost, services, size, and target markets.
+At this point in the process, recordkeepers will look similar in terms of cost, services, size, and target markets.
 Your job is to help the plan sponsor uncover distinguishable recordkeeper characteristics that strengthen the alignment with the buying criteria or add “bonus” benefits not previously considered.
 For example:

 - Operational proficiency (e.g., the cleanest auto-enrollment/opt-out process)